 When studying in the Old Testament, this is helpful to note as both the books of Kings, there is mention of the Northern Kingdom, the South Kingdom, nations and various locales.
 I underline them plus when trying to keep the Kings and their kingdoms matched, I use NK (Northern Kingdom) with the correct king.

 Keywords and Key Phrases

 Keywords may be a little hard to determine but if you remember that they are essential to the text, you should be able to spot them.
-Try this, if you remove the word you are thinking is key, does the whole meaning become void?
+Try this, if you remove the word you are thinking is key, does the whole meaning become empty of meaning?

 Some lists are more topical and spread throughout the book.
 When following a keyword through the book, observe what is being said about that keyword.
 Make note of it in your notebook or if you have space in the margin of your Bible, you can condense it there.

 Noticing when events happened or are going to happen, helps to keep the passage in focus according to time.
 Elements of time are spotted by the use of certain words, until, after, when, and then.

 It will be helpful to use the symbol of a clock in a specific